aCertainProgrammer/UnnamedDraftingTool/README.md

 # Custom data specification

-THe custom data needs to be in the form of valid JSON, as an object containing 3 objects:
+The custom data needs to be in the form of valid JSON, as an object containing 3 objects:
 ```
 {
     "all",